Teri Meri Doriyaann: Plot

 Simran ends up in a life-threatening situation, prompting the family to unite.
 Angad finds out that Manbeer is responsible for Simran's condition.
 He confronts her and she blames Sahiba for turning her son against her, but it is actually a result of her own misdeeds.
 Meanwhile, Sahiba decides to donate her liver to save Simran, risking her own life.
 Initially pronounced dead, Angad's unwavering love brings Sahiba back, causing Seerat's jealousy.
 Seerat turns against her own sister and regrets leaving Angad.
 Keerat notices the change in Seerat and warns Sahiba, but Sahiba had already began suspecting Seerat's intentions.
 After Sahiba's release from the hospital, Inder welcomes her as his daughter-in-law, as he realises that his views towards Sahiba were completely wrong.
 Manbeer is still reluctant to accept Sahiba and blames Sahiba for her problems, especially as Angad embraces Simran as his sister with full Brar family rights.

 Later on, Angad realises his love for Sahiba but Garry's apparent death interrupts his confession to Sahiba.
 Angad promises to support Seerat during this rough time, which Seerat uses as an advantage to get closer to Angad.
 When Angad finally confesses his love to Sahiba, Seerat stands there and Sahiba thinks that Angad is still in love with Seerat.
 Seerat further increases the misunderstandings between Sahiba and Angad.
 Sahiba decides to leave Angad and stay at a hostel.
 The Brars are confused as to what happened, but Manbeer takes her opportunity to rebuke Sahiba.

 Sahiba is stalked by Rumi.
 Rumi changes his identity to Kartik and tries to get closer to Sahiba.
 Angad is worried about Sahiba's safety, but the real threat was looming over Angad, as Rumi wants to get him out of the picture.
 After Rumi reveals himself as Sahiba's stalker, Angad gets in a brutal fight with him.
 Sahiba is taken back into the Brar house.
 As Angad tries to clear the misunderstandings between Sahiba and him, Manbeer announces Angad and Seerat's wedding.
 Sahiba is heartbroken and leaves the house.
 Angad follows her to her hostel, only to find what appears to be Sahiba's lifeless body.
-Polices arrive and arrest Angad for her murder, but he realises the body isn't Sahiba's.
+The police arrive and arrest Angad for her murder, but he realises the body isn't Sahiba's.
 Rumi orchestrated the entire scenario, keeping Sahiba hostage.
 Angad escapes police custody and is determined to save Sahiba.

 Angad eventually finds Sahiba and saves her from Rumi.
 However, Angad gets shot and is hospitalised.
 Everyone finds out that Sahiba is still alive.
 Sahiba charges Rumi with kidnapping and attempt to murder however, he is declared mentally unstable and he evades his charges.